Charlie Curnow

-Charles Curnow (born 3 February 1997) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
-Curnow received a nomination for the 2017 AFL Rising Star award in round 16 of the 2017 season and won the Coleman Medal for kicking the most goals in the 2022 AFL season.
+Charles Curnow (born 3 February 1997) is a professional Australian rules footballer playing for the Sydney Swans in the Australian Football League.
+He previously played for the Carlton Football Club.
+A key position forward, Curnow is a two-time winner of the Coleman Medal as the leading goalkicker in the AFL home-and-away season.

-Early life
+Junior career and draft

 Curnow played his state level under-18s football for the Geelong Falcons in the TAC Cup.
 He became recognised as a strong key forward with elite endurance.
-He was considered a top draft prospect, with some risk due to a knee injury which saw him miss a large part of his final year of under-18s football.
-Charlie's older brother, Ed Curnow, also plays at Carlton.
+He was considered one of the top draft prospects on potential, but with a few risks; namely that his junior form had shown flashes of brilliance rather than consistent brilliance; that he had suffered a knee injury which saw him miss a large part of his final year of under-18s football; and that he had been arrested for refusing a breath test in the week prior to the draft.
+Carlton selected Curnow with its third pick, number twelve overall, in the 2015 AFL draft.
+Charlie's older brother, Ed Curnow, had already been playing senior football at Carlton for five years at the time.